 All breakfasts and lunches are provided on the tour.
 Food is plentiful and nutritious; a variety of local and Western dishes will be provided.

-A mountain bike is a good option.
 Front suspension will help with the washboard tracks and potholes, but it is not essential.
 Full-suspension is ok but may be hard work on the tarmac stretches.
 If you have flat bars, fitting bar ends will give you a different hand position and help with the climbs.
 The trip can be done on a traditional touring bike, but it is important to ensure it has got strong enough wheels, sufficiently wide tyres (37mm is about the minimum) and low enough gearing.
 It's worth investing in a pair of 36 spoke, hand-built wheels, using a good quality rim (e.g. Sun Rhyno, Mavic or Rigida).

 The route is a mixture of poorly maintained tarmac and very rough gravel tracks.
 The best tyre for the job is probably the Schwalbe Marathon XR.
 It's very tough and hardwearing and has a decent tread for the gravel without being too knobbly for tarmac.

 We strongly recommend that you have your bike fully serviced before going on the tour.
 Ensure that wheel spokes are adjusted, greasing all bearings, check gear and brake cables, tighten all nuts and bolts, check chain, quick release clamp and tyres.
 Put in a new inner tubes and check wheel rims aren't worn.

 We recommend that you take the following items with you.

 - Check with your bike shop for disc/ brake pads

 - A few links for your chain

 - Spares for any unique things for your bikes i.e fluid or bleed kit.